Philo of Alexandria

 - Macrina the YoungerLIGHTHOUSE

-On the Soul and Resurrection — Christian Platonism at her brother's deathbed.
+Her On the Soul and Resurrection brought Christian Platonism to her brother's deathbed.

 Short exercises in the same tradition as Philo of Alexandria's thought.
 Each takes 5–25 minutes.